JuliaLang/www_old.julialang.org/soc/projects/ml.md

 separated out neatly such that core algorithms can be used by practitioners for abstract problem representation.

-An attempt has been made by me: [AIMACore](https://github.com/sambitdash/AIMACore.jl) and [AIMASamples](https://github.com/sambitdash/AIMASamples.jl). `AIMACore` can easily be used by a practitioner in their production projects while `AIMASample` can provide examples or testcases for the `AIMACore`.
+An attempt has been made: [AIMACore](https://github.com/sambitdash/AIMACore.jl) and [AIMASamples](https://github.com/sambitdash/AIMASamples.jl). `AIMACore` can easily be used by a practitioner in their production projects while `AIMASample` can provide examples or testcases for the `AIMACore`.
 The current code has tried to address all the search problems cases.
 There is a need to extend it to the rest of AIMA sample code.

-Since, it's an already known problem set it's fairly straight forward in definition.

 **Skillset**